What is the Financial Consolidation Process in Accounting?

 To those unfamiliar with financial consolidation, it might sound like simply adding up numbers from a group of companies.

-In financial consolidation, specific calculations and adjustments are applied to the data from child entities to create a unified set of financial statements for the parent entity.
+In financial consolidation, analysts apply specific calculations and adjustments to the data from child entities to create a unified set of financial statements for the parent entity.

-However, financial consolidation involves specific calculations and adjustments as the numbers are combined from the parent company and its subsidiaries.
+However, financial consolidation involves specific calculations and adjustments as the parent company combines the numbers from itself and its subsidiaries.
 This includes:

 There are also different consolidation accounting methods that vary depending on the controlling stake a parent organization has in a subsidiary.

-For example, if a parent company owns more than 50% of a subsidiary, all the subsidiary’s financials (assets, liabilities, revenues, and expenses) are incorporated into the parent company’s financial statements.
+For example, if a parent company owns more than 50% of a subsidiary, the parent company incorporates all the subsidiary’s financials (assets, liabilities, revenues, and expenses) into its financial statements.

 However, if a parent company has a significant but non-controlling stake in a subsidiary (typically between 20% and 50%), the equity method of Accounting is used.
 The parent records the investment in the subsidiary as an asset at the purchase price on its balance sheet.